rempargo/Install-a-new-Mac/README.md

     defaults write com.apple.dock autohide-time-modifier -float 0; killall Dock   # Can't make it disappear, so make it fast defaults delete com.apple.dock;  killall Dock                                 # Set back to defaults

+##
+System Preferences / Keyboard
+Key Repeat :               All the way right (fast) Delay untilrepeat Repeat : All the way right (short)

+# Users & Groups
+System Preferences / Users & Groups
+[X] Show fast user switching menu as Full Name

+## Date & Time
+System Preferences / Date & Time / Clock

+### Time options
+[X] Digital
+[X] Display the time with seconds
+[X] Use a 24-hour clock

+### Date options
+[X] Show the day of the week
+[X] Show date

+## Set up Spaces

+First create new spaces
+CTRL ⬆️
+and press the + sign in the right corner and add 4 spaces

+Now add a shortcut for each space
+CTRL 1
+CTRL 2
+CTRL 3
+CTRL 4

+System Preferences / Mission Control
+[] When swirching to an application, swith to a Space with open window for the application

+System Preferences / Keyboard
+Add Mission control shortcuts
+[] Switch to Desktop 1

+# Install printers

 # Install RVM